Developers sidelined in Moscow's $50 billion building bonanza

-(The May 25 story was refiled to corrects cubic metres to square metres in paragraph 9)
+(This May 25 story corrects cubic metres to square metres in paragraph 9)

 By Svetlana Reiter and Katya Golubkova

-MOSCOW Russian developers who had hoped to be able to co-invest in Moscow's planned $50 billion (£38.6 billion) programme to resettle almost a million residents will only be involved as contractors, the city's deputy mayor told Reuters.
+MOSCOW Russian developers who had hoped to be able to co-invest in Moscow's planned $50 billion program to resettle almost a million residents will only be involved as contractors, the city's deputy mayor told Reuters.

 Residential property developers, which include firms such as PIK (PIKK.MM), LSR (LSRG.MM) and Etalon (ETLNGq.L), have been hit hard by Russia's economic downturn, with some struggling to sell apartments they have built and burdened with debt.